cs3110/textbook/src/chapters/interp/inference.md

 A substitution `S` unifies a set `C` of constraints if `S` unifies every constraint in `C`.

-At last we can precisely say what it means to solve a set of constraints: we must find a substitution that unifies the set.
+At last, we can precisely say what it means to solve a set of constraints: we must find a substitution that unifies the set.
 That is, we need to find a sequence of maps from type variables to types, such that the sequence causes each equation in the constraint set to "unite", meaning that its left-hand side